Skip to main content

 Overview

-Peers in Convex need to communicate certain messages to ensure the effective running of the protocol and communication with binary clients.
-This CAD describes peer-to-peer messaging as required to implement the protocol.
+Peers in Convex need to communicate messages to ensure the effective running of the protocol and communication with clients and other peers.
+We need highly efficient messaging that is well suited for distributed systems dealing with advanced lattice data structures and operations.

 Objectives: